digitalbricks/sic3/README.md

 ## Requirements
 **SIC** and the required **[SIC Satellite](https://github.com/digitalbricks/sic-satellite)** (more details in short) are written in **PHP**.
 SIC, the user interface or frontend, uses **SQLite** to store data and **CURL** to communicate with the satellite, so your (local) server running SIC must have CURL installed - which is the case in most environments, especially if you local server is driven by XAMPP or MAMP.

+Testet with PHP **8.2 and 8.3**.
+PHP 8.4 not supported by the underlying framework yet.

 **IMPORTANT NOTE: SIC 3 has, in contrast to SIC LIGHT 2, a user management and a login.
 But because my profession is the frontend, not backend development and security, it is still not intended to be used on a remote server.
 At least not now.
 I made use of [Fat-Free Framework](https://fatfreeframework.com/) (F3) for the routing and the login mechanism but this is my first F3 project so I do not recommend exposing SIC 3 to the internet.**